keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 My current research focuses on <font color='FireBrick'><strong> efficient and scalable foundation models</strong></font>.
 Below are some areas I am particularly passionate about:
 - <strong>Reasoning: </strong> Why do LLMs have reasoning capabilities?
 What are we missing behind scaling laws?
 How do reasoning LLMs possess compositional generalization capabilities?
 How to capture uncertainty over intermediate reasoning states?
 - <strong>Efficiency: </strong> How to effectively and efficiently optimize deep models?
-How does changing a low-dimensional weights subspace allow a pre-trained model to adapt to downstream tasks?
-What are the bottlenecks of inference efficiency, and how to do more with less I/O?
+How does changing a low-dimensional weights' subspace allow a pre-trained model to adapt to downstream tasks?
+What limits inference efficiency, and how to do more with less I/O?
 - <strong>Long-context & sequence modeling: </strong> How do Transformers make use of long context?
 How to model sequences effectively and efficiently?
 How to get a decent minimal attention pattern in sub-quadratic complexity?
 - <strong>Beyond SOTA in generative models: </strong> Do current benchmarks really capture how models behave, not just how they score and rank?